dotnet/csharpstandard/standard/expressions.md

 If `ref` is not present, the second and third operands, `x` and `y`, of the `?:` operator control the type of the conditional expression:

 - If `x` has type `X` and `y` has type `Y` then,
-  - If an identity conversion exists between `X` and `Y`, then the result is the best common type of a set of expressions ([§12.6.3.15](expressions.md#126315-finding-the-best-common-type-of-a-set-of-expressions)).
-If either type is `dynamic`, type inference prefers `dynamic` ([§8.7](types.md#87-the-dynamic-type)).
+  - If an identity conversion exists between `X` and `Y`, then the result is the best common type of a set of expressions ([§12.6.3.15](expressions.md#126315-finding-the-best-common-type-of-a-set-of-expressions)). ***placeholder for words somehow referring to “12.6.4.5 Better conversion from expression.”*** If either type is `dynamic`, type inference prefers `dynamic` ([§8.7](types.md#87-the-dynamic-type)).
 If either type is a tuple type ([§8.3.11](types.md#8311-tuple-types)), type inference includes the element names when the element names in the same ordinal position match in both tuples.
   - Otherwise, if an implicit conversion ([§10.2](conversions.md#102-implicit-conversions)) exists from `X` to `Y`, but not from `Y` to `X`, then `Y` is the type of the conditional expression.
   - Otherwise, if an implicit enumeration conversion ([§10.2.4](conversions.md#1024-implicit-enumeration-conversions)) exists from `X` to `Y`, then `Y` is the type of the conditional expression.
   - Otherwise, if an implicit enumeration conversion ([§10.2.4](conversions.md#1024-implicit-enumeration-conversions)) exists from `Y` to `X`, then `X` is the type of the conditional expression.